khushimaan26/scmviva/README.md

-today is my scm viva
+this is my 2nd trail